 The advice most owners receive follows a predictable pattern: turn your back, cross your arms, say nothing, wait for four paws on the floor.
 The theory is sound.
 The application almost always fails because it offers no feedback to direct behavior, and allows the dog to self-reinforce for inappropriate contact.
 That is not a realistic expectation in a household with children, visitors, or anyone who ‘doesn’t mind’.

 The other popular fix is the knee-to-the-chest nonsense, which sounds plausible until you consider that most owners execute it too slowly, too softly, or in a way the dog reads as interactive.
 You have now added an interesting physical element to the greeting ritual.
 Congratulations!
-Worst-case, the dog takes offense, and you have now created a predictor to an unpleasant event and a superstitions dog who becomes wary of people.
+Worst-case, the dog takes offense, and you have now created a predictor to an unpleasant event and a superstitious dog who becomes wary of people.

 Neither approach addresses the underlying issue: the dog has no trained alternative behavior to offer.
 You cannot subtract a behavior from a dog that has nothing to replace it with.